Cray-HPE/docs-csm/operations/iuf/IUF.md

 #### `restart`

-The `restart` subcommand is specified by the administrator to restart a previously aborted or failed IUF session for a given activity.
-Specifically, it re-executes the most recent IUF session executed via `iuf run`.
-Any Argo step that executed successfully for the previous invocation will be skipped if possible; the Argo UI will display the step, but the corresponding log file for the step will contain a message if the step operations were skipped.
+Run the `restart` subcommand to restart a previously aborted or failed IUF session.
+This re-executes the most recent IUF session executed via `iuf run`.
+Any Argo step that already executed successfully is skipped if possible; the
+Argo UI displays the step, but the corresponding log file will contain a message if the step operations were skipped.
 If the `-f` argument is specified, all stages specified by the most recent `iuf run` will be re-executed, regardless of whether they succeeded or failed during the previous invocation of `iuf run`.

 The following arguments may be specified when invoking `iuf restart`: